carlemil/JaywayRobot/README.md

 --- nice to have ---

-tablet layout.
+tablet layout?

-quad/splines for rounder paths.
+splines for rounder paths.

---- extras ---

 Custom settings menu for width, height and start position.
 Only allowing start position to be within the room, and possibly limiting the size of